-But it never occurs to you to apply the same logic you apply to your emotional needs to your guy’s sexual needs.
+But it never occurs to you to apply the same logic you apply to your emotional needs, to your guy’s sexual needs as well.

 I hope I don’t have to tell you that usually guys are way more sexual than you are right?

-And are we also all clear that you are way more emotional too?
+And are we also clear that you are way more emotional too?